- 1 Beauty Isn’t Everything, But it Should Count for Something

-- 8 A Love for Dentistry and Orthodontia
+- 7 A Love for Dentistry and Orthodontics

+What makes a good orthodontist.
 Some oral treatments require the specialized services of an orthodontist.
 These procedures are necessary and delicate, which is the reason patients are referred to a specialist in the first place, so it’s important to find the right professional.
 It isn’t enough to see anyone skilled in the practice of orthodontia.
-There are some skills that are essential in this field of dental work and you also want to ensure you feel comfortable under his or her care.
+Some skills are essential in this field of dental work and you also want to ensure you feel comfortable under his or her care.

 Beauty Isn’t Everything, But it Should Count for Something